R. Rothuama: Personal life

-Dr. Rothanga married Kaini Mao in Nagaland in April of 1973.
+Dr. Rothanga married Kaini Mao in Nagaland in April 1973.
 They had a son and a daughter.

 He lived in different places due to his medical career, eventually staying in Delhi during his tenure as an MP.
 After his tenure, he continued living in Delhi owing to his children's education and his wife's work at the Nagaland Emporium.
 In 2011, the family settled in Shillong, as their daughter Dr. Sarah Ralte found work as an Assistant Professor in NEIGRIHMS.